Esther-Moki/Quest-Beer/README.md

 * Date of current version:10/10/2021

 ## Description
-The Quest Beer App allows you to allows you to socially share the beer you're currently enjoying,as well as where you're enjoying it, with your friends.It is a free app for Android users.
+The Quest Beer App allows you to socially share the beer you're currently enjoying,as well as where you're enjoying it, with your friends.It is a free app for Android users.